Cathleen Galgiani: Biography

-Galgiani attended San Joaquin Delta College before receiving her Bachelor's degree from California State University, Sacramento.
+Galgiani attended San Joaquin Delta College before receiving her bachelor's degree from California State University, Sacramento.
 Prior to working in the Legislature, Galgiani spent eight years as a physical therapy aide at San Joaquin General Hospital and Dameron Hospital in San Joaquin County.

-Galgiani served as the consultant to the legislative committee on the development of University of California, Merced.
-She helped secure funding and support for UC Merced to ensure that the university continues to grow as the tenth campus in the University of California system.
-Galgiani also served as staffer for Pat Johnston, John Garamendi, and Barbara Matthews.
+Galgiani served as the consultant to the legislative committee on the development of University of California, Merced, and helped secure funding for the university.
+She also served as a staffer for Pat Johnston, John Garamendi, and Barbara Matthews.

 In a 2011 interview with the Stockton Record, Galgiani publicly disclosed that she is gay.
-In so doing, she became the eighth openly LGBT currently-serving member of the California Legislature, alongside Speaker Toni Atkins (D–San Diego), Assemblymembers Sabrina Cervantes (D–Riverside), Susan Eggman (D–Stockton), Todd Gloria (D–San Diego) and Evan Low (D–Campbell), as well as Senators Ricardo Lara (D–Bell Gardens) and Scott Wiener (D–San Francisco).
+She became the eighth openly LGBT member serving in the California Legislature at the time.

 Galgiani was first elected to the State Senate after narrowly defeating Republican Assemblyman Bill Berryhill on November 6, 2012.
 In 2016, she won a second term, defeating Lodi Mayor Alan Nakanishi.

-In 2018 Galgiani ran for the California Board of Equalization, to represent the 2nd district, but finished in 3rd place in the primaries, 1.2 point behind second place, which eliminated her from the general election.
+In 2018 Galgiani ran to represent the 2nd district on the California Board of Equalization.
+She finished third in the primary, 1.2 points behind second place, and was eliminated from the general election.

+Political positions

+In March 2018, Galgiani introduced legislation to prohibit the sale of cosmetics tested on animals after January 1, 2020.
+She said the legislation was necessary due to federal inaction on cruelty-free cosmetics.
+Governor Jerry Brown signed the bill in September 2018.